mbingenheimer/buddhist_studies_glossaries/README.md

 * "DILA_persAuthority20XX-XX.dict.xdxf.zip": Dictionary version of the Dharma Drum [Buddhist Person Name Authority](http://authority.dila.edu.tw/person/).
 Contains information (in Chinese) on c.42,000 East Asian and some Indian Buddhists.
 I update this occasionally as the database evolves.

 * "dppn_suttacentral.xdxf": Based on material from Malalasekera's Dictionary of Pāli Proper Names.
 Entries on c.
-1,360 person and place names from Pāli sources.
+1,360 person and place names from Pāli sources (only about 15% of Malalasekera).
 This glossary was created from data retrieved March 2020 from the [SuttaCentral repository](https://github.com/suttacentral/sc-data/tree/master/dictionaries/en).
 The file distributed by SuttaCentral added information by geo-referencing places, and classes (person, place, thing).

+* "Yokoyama1996瑜伽师地论汉藏梵索引.gls": Converted from .mdx source found on the Net.
+Print original: Koitsu YOKOYAMA, Takayuki HIROSAWA: Index to the Yogācārabhūmi.
+Tokyo: Sankibo, 1996.

 ## Maintained elsewhere:
 * Crucial Chinese lookup tools (Unihan, CC-Cedict, Kangxi etc.) and Edgerton's Buddhist Hybrid Sanskrit Dictionary expertly rendered and maintained by Simon Wiles [here](https://simonwiles.net/glossaries/).